 As the lead group reaches city limits, the pavement turns to gravel.
 They've reached the two mile mark and are deep into the countryside.
 The corn and bean fields on either side of the road have already yellowed, a prelude to the turning of leaves on the trees that will happen in about a week.
 The gravel crackles beneath Ben's every step, a sparkly percussion in contrast to the dull thump his shoes make hitting asphalt.
-Away from the hubbub of the city, the beat provides a strong, even tempo for the soundtrack of this run.
+Away from the hubbub of the city, the beat provides a strong, even tempo for the soundtrack of this

 Despite not qualifying for the state meet, Ben entered that The first time he ran it, Ben summer between his freshman and sophomore year anticipating the fall cross country season.
-Three seniors had graduated from that varsity Right after that race, he squad and he knew if he put in the hopped in his car with his parents miles over the summer, one of those
+Three seniors had graduated from that varsity Right after that race, he squad and he knew if he put in the hopped in his car with his parents miles over the summer, one of those omore season, cross country and track both.
+His heart was broken.
+Coach Kory Swart, in his first year his coach. as head coach, kept telling him, "You need to get healthy.
+You need to get better.
+Our team needs you."

 So he put in the miles.
 Every Ben was gone for a week.
 He day he would run on the gravel road couldn't find a place to run in D.C, by his house.
-As the summer probeat all three of them.
-The student so he didn't.
-He lost a lot in just that gressed, his knee started to bother one week.
+As the summer proone week.
 Ben lost so much that him.
 Running on the loose gravel Then he was moved to the when he came back, he couldn't beat surface put extra strain on his legs.